- やさしい日本語

 Keep the workplace tidy.

-How would you make Japanese "easy"?
+How would you make it "Plain Japanese"?

 Now (when will it be done)